 Although they give us enough room to back out the retaining bolts, they don't give us enough room to use standard tools on the Traverse and Acadia models.

-The factory retains the actuators with just three screws.
-On the newer models they use a Torx 20 size bit.
-On the older models you’ll find a 7 mm retaining bolt.
 I've seen people use all kinds of crazy setups to get the bolts out.
 But they do make a right angle mini ratchet for less than $10 that can help speed things up.

 I've taken this a step further and reduced the length of the Torx bit before I put it in my mini ratchet.
 I used my whiz wheel to take off some of the length, making the right angle an even lower profile.
-This might be overkill for someone who just uses this tool one time.
-I use it on a lot of cars and trucks as we see this problem spread to additional Chevrolet and GMC models.

 Another thing to mention is that some people recommend taking the actuator assemblies apart and attempt to repair them.
-Nothing makes me happier than denying AC Delco the financial reward of building an inferior part.
+I disagree, because they don't last long after the repair, because the nylon gears deteriorate.

 Some people might say you're wasting time by replacing the General Motors Corp.
 HVAC actuator and all you have to do is a calibration.
 There's no harm in trying this procedure (available below), but I often find the part needs replacing.
-If you hear a click or popping noise it needs a new one.
-No diagnosis required, because the pop or click means a stripped gear.

-The funny thing is that on some models like the Chevy Suburban and Chevrolet Tahoe the actuators are easier to get at.
+On some models like the Chevy Suburban and Chevrolet Tahoe the actuators are easier to get at.
 However, on the GMC Arcadia and the Chevrolet Traverse these can test your patience.
 You'll find several videos on YouTube proving this operation possible for do-it-yourself driveway mechanics.

 If you replace the parts they will work.
 Unfortunately, they might not move all the way in one direction or the other.
 This causes less than optimal performance.
 Drivers often say the air conditioning use to be colder.
 The dealership has a handheld scan tool that connects to the climate control systems to reset the actuator limits.